CP-Unibo/sunny-cp/README.md

 ## Authors

-sunny-cp is developed by Roberto Amadini (University of Melbourne) and Jacopo Mauro (University of Oslo).
-For any question or information, please contact us:
+sunny-cp is developed by Roberto Amadini (University of Bologna) and Jacopo Mauro (University of Southern Denmark).
+For any question or information, please contact us: roberto.amadini at unibo.it mauro.jacopo at gmail.com
-* roberto.amadini at unimelb.edu.au
-* mauro.jacopo  at gmail.com

 ## Acknowledgement